Young dugong dies in Thailand in blow for vulnerable species

 It was found to have contracting stomach muscles and an X-ray showed a buildup of gas in its intestine together with seagrass clogging its stomach.
 The condition eventually caused an infection and put pressure on his lung, making it hard to breathe.

 The dugong, dubbed Yamil, died Thursday during surgery to have the seagrass removed.
+An autopsy found it died from septic shock.

 “Yamil was not raised on his mother’s milk, therefore, his immunity was extremely low, and that makes it very hard for him to survive a surgery like this,” said Jatuporn Buruspat, director-general of the Department of Marine and Coastal Resources.